Facebook offers two options for streaming. You can either stream through RTMP in ManyCam or create a Live Video through your news feed in the browser.

 - You should receive a notification (see below) once you finish setting up the permissions.

 - Go back to ManyCam and configure your stream.
-Here you can pick a name for your stream, add a description, select destination (note: Groups are unavailable), and adjust privacy settings.
+Here you can pick a name for your stream, add a description, select destination, and adjust privacy settings.
 Once your stream is set, turn the switcher on to go live.

 - The switcher will turn green and you will see a timer showing the duration of your live stream.